Have the freshest free hiking tips sent to you each month!

 Here are my recommended sources of fun, in no particular order.

-Let's begin with a little hiking humor.
+Never overlook the value of a little hiking humor.

 I have to put in a plug for one of my favorite local (Seattle area) outdoor writers with a wicked sense of humor: Ron Judd.